Consumer contracts - off-premises sales

 - if the total price is excessive, based upon the market price of what has been supplied, calculated by comparing the prices for similar services from other traders

-A consumer will not have to pay you for services supplied in the cancellation period if you have not provided him with information items 'l' and 'n' above.
-Nor will the consumer have to pay if he had not expressly requested you to start within the cancellation period.
-Therefore if you start to deliver a service on your own initiative during the cancellation period the consumer will not have to pay you if he decides to cancel.
+A consumer will not have to pay you for services supplied in the cancellation period if you have not provided them with information items 'l' and 'n' above.
+Nor will the consumer have to pay if they had not expressly requested that you start within the cancellation period.
+Therefore if you start to deliver a service on your own initiative during the cancellation period the consumer will not have to pay you if they decide to cancel.

-You can supply digital content that is not on a tangible medium (in other words, is downloaded, streamed, etc) within the cancellation period provided the consumer has expressly requested this and acknowledged that by doing this he has lost his right to cancel.
+You can supply digital content that is not on a tangible medium (in other words, is downloaded, streamed, etc) within the cancellation period, provided the consumer has expressly requested this and acknowledged that by doing this they have lost their right to cancel.

 However, if you have not met the following criteria, the consumer will still be able to cancel within the cancellation period and will not have to pay you for any digital content supplied:

-- he must have expressly requested that you begin the supply of the digital content during the cancellation period
+- they must have expressly requested that you begin the supply of the digital content during the cancellation period

-- he must have acknowledged that his right to cancel would be lost
+- they must have acknowledged that their right to cancel would be lost

-- you must have confirmed his express request and acknowledgement of the loss of his cancellation right as part of your confirmation of his contract
+- you must have confirmed their express request and acknowledgement of the loss of their cancellation right as part of your confirmation of their contract

 An ancillary contract is one that relates to the main contract and can be provided by you or a third party with whom you have an arrangement.
 Financial services (generally exempted from these Regulations) are covered if they are an ancillary contract.